fsantanna-uerj/serrapilheira/Submissao/mid.md

 Even tough the chosen applications are from third parties, they are not real-world scenarios.
 In particular, the versions in Arduino do not attempt to take advantage of standby modes.
 Nevertheless, the use of standby modes in Arduino is unusual and challenging since it is very application dependent and must be programmed explicitly.
+For this reason, we also expect significant energy savings in real-world scenarios.

 # 4. Have you faced any difficulties or challenges in developing your project so far?
 If so, please explain.